politto/politto/README.md

             <br>&emsp;&emsp;Web-developing and another programming is ok.
 - 🌱 I’m currently learning
             <br>&emsp;&emsp;Web-developing, database systems and other.
-- 💞️ I’m looking to collaborate on
-            <br>&emsp;&emsp;Any person and any group or any corporation!
 - 📫 How to reach me
       <br>&emsp;&emsp;via Gmail:     eakacit@gmail.com
           <br>&emsp;&emsp;Linkedin : Nattaphat Songsiin